There are times when speaking our minds means losing a friendship. There’s no sugar-coating that, especially when it’s something important to you.

 Long-term; keeping quiet leads to the pot boiling over.
 That is when our emotions spill out in unproductive ways that are anything but peaceful.

 If you express yourself & find that your views are not accepted to the degree that YOU are not accepted, really ask yourself, what was keeping quiet accomplishing?
-Were they really accepting me if I can’t BE me?
+ARE people accepting me if I can’t BE me?

 Reasons to speak your opinions even if you lose a friend: